duck1642/local_image_zettelkasten/README.md

 ## Browser Extension

-The optional extension can stage images and append page URLs to the LMZ online queue.
+The optional browser-capture prototype can stage images and append page URLs to the LMZ online queue.
+It is not part of the v1.0.0 release acceptance scope.
 Pending captures are retained in browser IndexedDB while LMZ is closed and synchronized when the backend is available.

 Development versions exist for Edge, Chrome, and Firefox.
 See [Browser Extension](tools/browser_extension/README.md) for loading and synchronization instructions.